 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- learn to mediate between both languages in both speaking and writing
+- mediation between both languages in both speaking and writing

-- engage in analytical and evaluative thinking and continue to develop problem-solving skills
+- analytical and evaluative thinking and continue to develop problem-solving skills

 This Stage is topic-based, with topics relating to the specialist interests of the students and/or the culture of the target language, dealing with issues of contemporary relevance.
 There will be an introduction to non- standard varieties of the language.
 Material is derived from authentic print and audio-visual media.